pytorch/botorch/docs/botorch_and_ax.md

 You may also consider working purely in BoTorch if you want to be able to understand and control every single aspect of your BO loop - Ax's simplicity necessarily means that certain aspects will not be fully visible to the user.

+## Prototyping in BoTorch

+The modular design of BoTorch makes it very easy to prototype and debug individual components in an interactive fashion in a Jupyter notebook.
+Once these building blocks have been designed and tested, they can easily be integrated into Ax.